marcopompili/lua-leveldb/README.md

 Installation
 ------------
-The library is packed like a luaRock extension, check out [luarocks.org](http://luarocks.org/).
+The library is packed like a luarock extension, check out [luarocks.org](http://luarocks.org/).
   * Before installing be sure that you got LevelDB correctly installed for your Linux distribution.
   * To install execute make.sh as root, this script should build the library and install it as a luarock package.
   * To remove the library use remove.sh (as root) to remove the package and delete the built files.
+  * You can rebuild lua-leveldb using the rebuild.sh script.

 To build the latest version use the make script like this:
 ```